 Types of Physicians

-There are three primary types of specialization that a vision care professional may be certified in.
+There are four primary types of specialization that a vision care professional may be certified in.
 Let’s take a closer look at each and describe the differences between ophthalmologists, optometrists and opticians.

 Is Your Eye Doctor an Ophthalmologist?

 An ophthalmologist is a physician – a doctor of medicine (MD) or osteopathy (DO) – who specializes in the medical and surgical care of the eyes and in the prevention of eye disease and injury.
 An ophthalmologist has completed four or more years of college premedical education, four or more years of medical school, one year of internship and three or more years of specialized medical and surgical and refractive training and experience in eye care.

 An ophthalmologist is licensed by a state regulatory board to practice medicine and surgery, and is medically trained to deliver total eye care: primary, secondary and tertiary (i.e., vision services, contact lenses, eye examinations, medical eye care and surgical eye care), diagnose general diseases of the body, and treat ocular manifestations of systemic diseases.

 Is Your Eye Doctor an Optometrist?